mfherbst/ctx/README.md

 cmake ..
 make -j 4
 ```
-Now you can configure the built of this project.
+Now you may configure and build this project.
-In order to also make the test which employs the ``libctx``
+In order to have the tests use the ``libctx`` of
-in ``external/libctx`` set the cmake property
+``external/libctx``, set the cmake property
 ``TEST_QCHEM_LIBCTX`` via the commandline flag ``-DTEST_QCHEM_LIBCTX=ON``
 when you run cmake.